brodykaren/-m2-hw2-brody-Karen/README.md

-great boostrap grid experience! cant merge and push all my commits my bash says that everything is -up to date! which its not!
+great boostrap grid experience! cant merge and push all my commits my bash says that everything is -up to date! which its not! fixed my repo and added updated folders.
+I was abble to commit.